bbauska/TUMx-DWAPNx/README.md

 if you like.
 So, there are two more things that have been in the demo that we

-haven\'t done yet.
-So, one thing I\'m going to do is I\'m going to define the width
+haven&apos;t done yet.
+So, one thing I&apos;m going to do is I&apos;m going to define the width

 of our links dynamically depending on the weight of the relationship object

 that we got returned from the API.
-So, again, we\'re going to use the style
+So, again, we&apos;re going to use the style

-function, but in this case I\'m going to fill.
-It\'s actually going to be the
+function, but in this case I&apos;m going to fill.
+It&apos;s actually going to be the

-stroke width so we\'re going to define the width of the line between two nodes.
+stroke width so we&apos;re going to define the width of the line between two nodes.

 Again, function receives the current data point and then this gets called for any element that has the class link attached to it.
 So, this function returns.
 And we can just return the d.weight here because all of the link, all of the relationships that we got from the API actually have a weight attribute.
 Now, if you take a look at that.
-Well, it doesn\'t really look too nice, because there\'s a big difference between some of the smaller ones and the bigger ones and some of them are quite large, so it becomes a bit ungainly.
-So, what I\'m going to do is I\'m actually going to use another built-in JavaScript function from the math library, which is the square root.
-So, I\'m just going to square the weight and now it looks a lot nicer.
+Well, it doesn&apos;t really look too nice, because there&apos;s a big difference between some of the smaller ones and the bigger ones and some of them are quite large, so it becomes a bit ungainly.
+So, what I&apos;m going to do is I&apos;m actually going to use another built-in JavaScript function from the math library, which is the square root.
+So, I&apos;m just going to square the weight and now it looks a lot nicer.
 As you can see, the characters that are having more intensive relationships have now wider links between them than those that have like a less close relationship.

 If you remember the demo I showed you in the beginning of this video and the in last few videos as well, we also can define an interactive behavior of the graph.
 There is a couple of things we can do.
-If you\'d like to see some more advanced examples, go online and you can see things like dragging them around, so they respond nicely to input.
-For now, we\'re going to focus on making them clickable.
+If you&apos;d like to see some more advanced examples, go online and you can see things like dragging them around, so they respond nicely to input.
+For now, we&apos;re going to focus on making them clickable.
 For that, we are going to add two more event functions.
-So, we\'re going to take a look at the node and this time you\'re gonna implement an event on the node itself.
-So, the node is a DOM element and as such it responds to click events, so if I click on it, it get registered by the browser and we\'ll fire this click event on this node element.
-So, I can define what\'s going to happen whenever this click event is fired, and I\'m going to use d3 again and what I\'m going to do is I\'m going to select this specific node using d3 and change some of its attributes.
-So, I\'m going to do it d3.select and this time because this function is called on the node itself,
+So, we&apos;re going to take a look at the node and this time you&apos;re gonna implement an event on the node itself.
+So, the node is a DOM element and as such it responds to click events, so if I click on it, it get registered by the browser and we&apos;ll fire this click event on this node element.
+So, I can define what&apos;s going to happen whenever this click event is fired, and I&apos;m going to use d3 again and what I&apos;m going to do is I&apos;m going to select this specific node using d3 and change some of its attributes.
+So, I&apos;m going to do it d3.select and this time because this function is called on the node itself,

-I\'m going to select this and now I can start transforming whichever node I or the user has clicked on.
-And what I\'m going to do is, I\'m going to set the attribute radius to 20.
-Actually, because, we already have our node radius, let\'s just set it to whatever the node radius was times 4.
-If I save that, go back, reload, run the visualization and I\'ll click on any of the links, they are four times the size then before.
-Now, that\'s nice but looks a bit abrupt.
+I&apos;m going to select this and now I can start transforming whichever node I or the user has clicked on.
+And what I&apos;m going to do is, I&apos;m going to set the attribute radius to 20.
+Actually, because, we already have our node radius, let&apos;s just set it to whatever the node radius was times 4.
+If I save that, go back, reload, run the visualization and I&apos;ll click on any of the links, they are four times the size then before.
+Now, that&apos;s nice but looks a bit abrupt.
 One of the things that d3 is really good at is making transitions look smooth and nice.

-So, we\'re going to add a little bit more to this and then add a transition and this transition function needs to be called before the actual change of attributes.
-So, I\'m going to just tell it to transition and then I also need to define how long that transition period is going to be and that\'s in milliseconds and I\'m going to make it nice and slow, so you can see it, so 750 milliseconds.
+So, we&apos;re going to add a little bit more to this and then add a transition and this transition function needs to be called before the actual change of attributes.
+So, I&apos;m going to just tell it to transition and then I also need to define how long that transition period is going to be and that&apos;s in milliseconds and I&apos;m going to make it nice and slow, so you can see it, so 750 milliseconds.
 So, save the file and go back and reload our graph again.
 If I now click any of the nodes, get it a little nice and slowly transition from one setting of radius size to the next.
 And we can also just for the fun of it maybe add another transition.
-So, let\'s say you want to change the fill color and I\'m just going to change to red so whenever I click on it, it will increase its radius by times 4 and it fill the color red.
-And you could take a look at the d3 documentation, there\'s a whole number of things you can do with this and it\'s a lot of fun to play around.
-So, just spend some time with it if you\'re interested.
+So, let&apos;s say you want to change the fill color and I&apos;m just going to change to red so whenever I click on it, it will increase its radius by times 4 and it fill the color red.
+And you could take a look at the d3 documentation, there&apos;s a whole number of things you can do with this and it&apos;s a lot of fun to play around.
+So, just spend some time with it if you&apos;re interested.
 Now, this is fine, but what if you want to go back.
-So there\'s a number of things we could do.
+So there&apos;s a number of things we could do.
 We could for example start storing the previous size or color, you know node itself, and then on a different event go back to that.
-So, now we\'re going to keep it simple and just going to define another event on the nodes.
+So, now we&apos;re going to keep it simple and just going to define another event on the nodes.
 A node on double-click I want something else to happen.

-More specifically, again, I want to select the current node using d3 and again I\'d like it to transition nicely to the same duration and I\'m just going to return the attribute to its original radius, so node radius again, and I\'m just gonna set the color to white to say okay I\'ve been here before, this one has been clicked.
+More specifically, again, I want to select the current node using d3 and again I&apos;d like it to transition nicely to the same duration and I&apos;m just going to return the attribute to its original radius, so node radius again, and I&apos;m just gonna set the color to white to say okay I&apos;ve been here before, this one has been clicked.

 So, now I can click it.
 It will get big and red on a double-click it will go back to white.
-So now, with a few simple steps and a few lines of code we\'ve created a nice and interactive graph visualization using d3.
-There\'s a number of things you can add to that.
-Play around with it and it\'s a lot of fun.
+So now, with a few simple steps and a few lines of code we&apos;ve created a nice and interactive graph visualization using d3.
+There&apos;s a number of things you can add to that.
+Play around with it and it&apos;s a lot of fun.
-There\'s a whole bunch of documentation and tutorials available on d3 online.
+There&apos;s a whole bunch of documentation and tutorials available on d3 online.
 So, take a look at it.

 We have been using the version 3 of d3.
-There\'s an upcoming version 4 that changes some of the functions and the way to interact with it.
+There&apos;s an upcoming version 4 that changes some of the functions and the way to interact with it.
 So, take a look at that if you see this video in a couple of months from now or so, but the basic principles are all the same.
-It\'s just that some of the functions have been simplified or moved around a little bit.
+It&apos;s just that some of the functions have been simplified or moved around a little bit.
 This is all we need to create this visualization: we have our forced layout physics simulation that calculates our node positions, we created